 - chromSize A list of duples containing the chromosome name and its length - region The format is chr:start:end:tileSize (see function getUserRegion) - staticArgs tuple of arguments that are sent to the given 'func' - func function to call.
-The function is called using the following parameters (chrom, start, end, staticArgs) - bedFile Is a bed file is given, the args to the func to be called are extended to include a list of bed defined regions. - self In case mapreduce should make a call to an object the self variable has to be passed.
+The function is called using the following parameters (chrom, start, end, staticArgs) - bedFile Is a bed file is given, the args to the func to be called are extended to include a list of bed defined regions. - blackListFileName A list of regions to exclude from all computations.
+Note that this has genomeChunkLength resolution... - self In case mapreduce should make a call to an object the self variable has to be passed.